sheikhfarhan/VPS-Setup-for-WP-Windows/README.md

 Version: 1.1\
 Date: 30 Jan 2025

-I have been deploying many VPSs for varied use-cases for past years and thought it was time to document the steps I use for my own reference.
-The idea is to spin up a VPS, layer some security, and allow me easy access to the server from my Home PC (Windows 11) and other devices I own.
+For the past years, I have been deploying many VPSs for varied use cases.
+I thought it was time to document the steps I use for my own reference.
+The idea is to spin up a VPS, layer some security, and allow me easy access to the server from my Home PC (Windows 11) and other devices.

-For this project, I want to set up a Wordpress website using a free control panel.
-Been using Cloudpanel and Cloudflare with no issues for couple of years already, am familiar with them and decided to use them for this project.
+I want to set up a Wordpress website using a free control panel for this project.
+Been using Cloudpanel and Cloudflare with no issues for a couple of years already.
+I am familiar with them and decided to use them for this project.
 And if these steps can help others navigate their DIY adventures, that would be great too! :)

 These steps/guides are with the below stacks/environments: